5 ways to drive innovative patient recruitment in 2020

 The need for changes in the way patients are recruited will continue in this new decade if left unaddressed, which is why we’re sharing five innovative clinical trial recruitment strategies for 2020:

 - Get in touch with the human side.
 Technology will continue to provide important and impactful solutions within medical research but it’s important to remember that taking part in a clinical trial is a fundamentally human process.
 Ensuring human connection is available every step of the way is critical and is often an exception, not a rule, in today’s clinical trial recruitment.
 For example, at Antidote, patient liaison managers, not bots, answer our patient lines and call patients to talk through each trial.
 The feedback from patients about this service is overwhelmingly positive.

 - Balance human touch with technology.
 Technology is critical to reach patients online and to assist in the enrollment process.
 One key area where technology can play a big role in driving innovative patient recruitment is in trial search.
-If a patient can use technology to narrow down the thousands of trials currently recruiting to a handful that may be right for them, one major barrier to enrollment has already been hurdled.
+If a patient can use clinical trial matching software to narrow down the thousands of trials currently recruiting to a handful that may be right for them, one major barrier to enrollment has already been hurdled.

 - Tap into existing data.
 Not every recruitment project needs to start from zero.
 Sites have patient lists, of course, but recruitment companies often have more comprehensive lists of engaged patients interested in taking part in trials.
 In addition, because many patients search for trials using technological platforms (like Antidote Match), the companies that build search technologies can often provide valuable insights, such as where to find the highest concentrations of likely eligible patients.